Criminal Record Check for Registrants

 I already have a CRC – do I need to authorize another one?

-- If you have a Criminal Records Review Program CRC that is valid within 60 days of your application to CSHBC, you may have the Ministry share the results of your CRC with CSHBC.
+- If you have a Criminal Records Review Program CRC that you obtained within 60 days of the expiry date of your current CRC, you may have the Ministry share the results of your CRC with CSHBC.
 This will exempt you from the requirement to provide a new CRC authorization.
-CRC results older than 60 days from the date of your application will not be accepted and you will be required to authorize and pay for a new CRC.
+CRC results older than 60 days before the expiry date of your current CRC will not be accepted and you will be required to authorize and pay for a new CRC.

 - CSHBC does not accept criminal record checks performed via the RCMP.
 Your CRC must be processed through the Ministry of Public Safety and Solicitor General.
 The Ministry checks relevant records that are not included in RCMP criminal record checks, including young offenders’ records.